Getting down ‘n’ detailed with Kubrick’s claustrophobic cinema classic, and comparing the source novel by Stephen King.

-Writer Jack Torrence (Jack Nicholson) takes a job looking after the Overlook hotel for the winter.
-Wife Wendy (Shelly Duvall) and young son Danny happily go with him – but the legacy of the hotel’s former caretaker comes to haunt them all.
+One winter, writer Jack Torrence (Jack Nicholson) takes a job looking after a remote hotel once it shuts up for the season.
+Wife Wendy (Shelly Duvall) and young son Danny happily go with him – but the legacy of the hotel’s former caretaker comes to haunt them all …

-If Kubrick’s The Shining is a cinema masterpiece, it’s controversial one.
+If Stanley Kubrick’s adaptation of The Shining is a cinema masterpiece, it’s a controversial one.

-Kubrick’s treatment of Shelley Duvall now sounds particularly inappropriate.
+Kubrick’s treatment of Shelley Duvall now sounds plain wrong.
 Stephen King also famously hated the movie, not least for the way it presented Wendy as a “screaming dish rag”.

 1. The shining means different things